nealswayze/nealswayze.github.io/_posts/2021-11-08-jody_vogeler_lab_intro_v1.md

 layout: post
 ---

 Welcome!

-The goal of this website is to provide updated information about on-going Vogeler lab projects and research.
+The goal of this website is to provide updated information about on-going Vogeler Research lab projects and research.

 Posts will include code examples, cool visualizations, and general project updates.

-It will continously be updated with cool science info and related remote sensing information, so feel free to check everything out!
+It will continuously be updated with science info and related remote sensing information, so feel free to check everything out!

 ![3D Tree - Neal Swayze](https://i.imgur.com/ZWOQWTy.png)